alex-png/findmybeer-frontend/README.md

+This is the front end for FindMyBeer!
+In order to run this, the backend needs to be running first (run backend as http://localhost:3000/).
+Simply yarn start and have fun!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Available Scripts

 In the project directory, you can run: